dhanushkorrapati2003/cvmanager/README.md

 ## Instructions for setup and things to take note of
 ### 1. Setup your Database
-- I have used MySQL as the database, but you can use any database you want.
-But modify the DATABASES variable in the settings.py file accordingly.
+- Modify the DATABASES variable in the settings.py file accordingly.
+I have used a local MYSQL database during development.
 It varies from machine to machine, so connect it to your own database.
 - After setting up the database, run **python manage.py makemigrations** to make the migrations and apply the migrations with **python manage.py migrate**.
 This will bring your database up to speed.
 ### 2. File structure
 **Note:** Only deviations from the standard django file structure are mentioned.
 Others are to be assumed as default.